James Bryden: Cricket

-Known as James or Jim Bryden, he was a well known club cricketer in Dunedin who played for Grange Cricket Club before moving to play for Dunedin Cricket Club, attracted by the side's better quality wicket.
-He captained the Dunedin side for three seasons and was described as "a vigorous type of batsman" whose method was "to go for the bowling as soon as he got his eye in".
+Known as James or Jim Bryden, he was a well known club cricketer in Dunedin who played for Grange Cricket Club before moving to play for Dunedin Cricket Club, attracted by the team's better quality wicket.
+He captained the Dunedin team for three seasons and was described as "a vigorous type of batsman" whose method was "to go for the bowling as soon as he got his eye in".
 He was considered "unassuming" and "conscientious", was "always willing to help a young cricketer" and was a popular and respected cricketer as far away as Wairarapa.

-After playing for Otago in the annual match against Southland in March 1913, Bryden made his debut for the representative side―aged 35―later the same month in Otago's only Plunket Shield match of the season, a fixture against Canterbury at Lancaster Park, Christchurch.
-He scored 15 runs on Otago's first innings and 14 in their second as the side lost by an innings.
+After playing for Otago in the annual match against Southland in March 1913, Bryden made his debut for the representative team―aged 35―later the same month in Otago's only Plunket Shield match of the season, a fixture against Canterbury at Lancaster Park, Christchurch.
+He scored 15 runs on Otago's first innings and 14 in their second as the team lost by an innings.
 The following season he played in the second of Otago's two matches against Canterbury, appearing as a full substitute for the Otago captain Harry Siedeberg after he dislocated a finger early in the match whilst fielding.
 Bryden scored two ducks as Canterbury again won by an innings.